How would you explain your research?

 What's the biggest challenge in your field?

-What advice would you give to someone considering an undergraduate degree in criminology, sociology, social policy or social work?
+What advice would you give to someone considering an undergraduate degree in sociology or social policy?